NXPHoverGames/GitBook-AIM/Grand_Finale_Evaluation.md

 ### NXP AIM GRAND FINALE EVALUATION SETUP

+  {% hint style="danger" %} Participanting teams that are will do the following changes will automatically be eliminated from the competition. {% endhint %}

 - <span style="background-color: #FFC0CB; font-weight:bold"> For the evaluation of NXP AIM 2024 Grand Finale, following are the requirements from the participants -</span>
   - **REQUIREMENTS (TO BE PERFORMED ON THE NAVQPLUS)**
     - Ensure the ROS2 version is HUMBLE.
 (Command for checking: "echo $ROS_DISTRO".)